billhammond-dev/OctopusInfoTool1/README.md

 # OctopusInfoTool1
 TODO:

-add a max records for the getstephistory stuff and put selector in place

 Need to find a way to stop/kill all incoming data if thew user changes their selection?
 Otherwise seems data keeps coming in from old stuff

 How to secure connection betwen front and backend?